PyUtilib/pyutilib.virtualenv/README.txt

 + Directories

-  * pyutilib - The root directory for PyUtilib's Python source code
+  * pyutilib - The root directory for PyUtilib source code

 + Documentation and Bug Tracking